-The final part of the Services Review is a review of the actual funding request amounts.
+The initial reviewer will also review both the total and the breakdown of the amounts in your funding request(s).
 If your reviewer cannot determine how the products and services requested relate to the dollars requested, you will be contacted and asked to provide or explain your calculations.

-Here are some additional suggestions for successfully completing a Services Review:
+Here are some additional suggestions:

 - Submit your Item 21 Attachment if you have not already done so. - APPLICANTS: Involve your service provider in the process.
 Your service provider may be able to answer review questions, supply network diagrams, prepare cost allocations, and provide other helpful information.
 Be sure that both you and your service provider share copies of any information provided to USAC. - SERVICE PROVIDERS: if you know or suspect that a product or service you offer is conditionally or partially eligible, contact USAC by email to provide details for USAC's review.
-In this way PIA will have information on eligibility for that product or service available for all reviews. - Submit only as much of a single telephone bill as the services reviewer needs.
-For example, if the services reviewer asks for supporting documentation for your monthly telephone charges, submit one monthly bill to substantiate your request.
-Also, if the reviewer asks for details about "Miscellaneous" or "Other" charges, submit only that part of your bill that itemizes those charges. - If you need more time to complete a response, ask for it. - If you feel you are not communicating successfully with your services reviewer, ask to speak with a manager.
+In this way PIA will have information on eligibility for that product or service available for all reviews. - Submit only as much of a single telephone bill as the initial reviewer needs.
+For example, if the reviewer asks for supporting documentation for your monthly telephone charges, submit one monthly bill to substantiate your request.
+Also, if the reviewer asks for details about "Miscellaneous" or "Other" charges, submit only that part of your bill that itemizes those charges. - If you need more time to complete a response, ask for it. - If you feel you are not communicating successfully with your reviewer, ask to speak with a manager.